 Friday August 14th 2020

-We aim to organise a visit to the Tuckton River for a Ferry trip and BBQ.
+We organised a visit to the Tuckton River for a Ferry trip and BBQ.

 The “Headland” boats, were built in1934 in Elkins Boat yard, which still exists in Christchurch.
 They were designed specifically for Christchurch Harbour conditions.